gucci-ninja/Soft-Eng-Lecture-Notes/4A/4E03/README.md

 #### Decoding
 - one of the things we wanna do in machine learning

-#### Constructing a Simulation
+### Constructing a Simulation
-- if there's an arrival to one of the jobs in your somputer sstem you want to be able to determien the next state
+- if there's an arrival to one of the jobs in your computer system you want to be able to determine the next state
+- variables and events we can use for discrete event simulation
+    1. time t (elapsed time)
+    2. counter variables - number of times an event happens by t
+    3. state variables - state of system
-- output variables: things we are trying to measure
+    4. output variables: things we are trying to measure

 #### Simulation Example
+- simulating 2 single-server queues
+- first one's output goes to second queue
+    1. Exp(λ) = time between arrivals
+    2. Exp(μ1) - processing times of server 1
+    3. Exp(μ2) = processing times of server 2
+    4. first come first serve processing at both servers
+- 3 events
+    1. arrival
+    2. departure from queue 1
+    3. departure from queue 2
+- state = queue length at each server
+- have to update time, state and time to next events
+- if queue 1 is empty, simulate processing time (same for queue 2)
+- also need to note departures (for response times)

 ```
 lambda --> a node  --> node --> node

-times for each node are exponentially distributed with mu 1
+times for each node are exponentially distributed with μ 1

 we might want to know the throughput
 ```